ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 * Step 1 ("Merges the training and the test sets to create one data set"):

 Read all files that are needed for this step.

 Files needed are UCI HAR Dataset/train/X_train.txt,  UCI HAR Dataset/train/y_train.txt,  UCI HAR Dataset/train/subject_train.txt,  UCI HAR Dataset/test/X_test.txt,  UCI HAR Dataset/test/y_test.txt and UCI HAR Dataset/test/subject_test.txt.
+During reading of training files colums are named as below:

+subject_train.txt -> data read into column "subjectid" y_train.txt -> data read into colum "activityid" X_train.txt -> data read as fixed width file but no colums are named during reading.

+Similar column naming is used also files in test set.

-Training files containing subject ids, activity ids and measures of feature vectors are then combined into one data.frame.
+Training files containing subject ids (column name "subjectid"), activity ids ("activityid") and measures of feature vectors are then combined into one data.frame.
 Every training data file has 7352 rows so these can be attached together with cbind().

+AS a result we get a data frame with 7352 rows and 563 columns.
+Columns are like: "subjectid", "activityid" followed by 561 feature columns.

 Files in test set has 2947 rows so these are also combined with cbind().
+Columns are similar than in combined training set.

 Lastly combined training data and test data are attached together by adding combined test data after combined training data row by row (using rbind() ).
+As a result we get data frame with 10299 rows and  563 columns.

 * Step 2 ("Extracts only the measurements on the mean and standard deviation for each measurement"):